Auburn vs. Georgia State NCAA Football Odds, Plays and Insights | September 25, 2021

 - Auburn's games this year have eclipsed the over/under two times in three opportunities (66.7%).

-- When Auburn puts up more than 37.0 points, it is 2-0 against the spread and 2-0 overall.
+- Auburn is 2-0 against the spread and 2-0 overall this season when the team scores more than 37.0 points.

-- In games that Auburn picks up over 413.0 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that Auburn totals more than 413.0 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Tigers have two turnovers this season, equal to the number of takeaways for the Panthers.

 - Find the latest spread and moneyline odds for Auburn at SISportsbook.